 1. In First Trimester

 Cycling during early pregnancy needs to be undertaken with a lot of caution.
 This is the time when the foetus is beginning to develop within the womb and making a home for itself.
 So it is important to reduce any kind of external disturbances to it.
-Cycling at these stages should be restricted to minimal and must be undertaken only if you feel like it.
+Cycling, in the first trimester of pregnancy, should be restricted to minimal and must be undertaken only if you feel like it.
 In case you feel nauseous or too tired, don’t force yourself to cycle.
-Stay away from bad roads or dirt since any jolts can impact the foetus and can cause to lose balance and fall, resulting in a miscarriage.
+Stay away from bumpy roads, as jolts can impact the health of the foetus, disrupt your balance, and increase the chances of falling which may result in a miscarriage.

 2. In Second Trimester

-As you enter the second trimester, the foetus has developed within the womb considerably and this reduces the chances of miscarriage.
+As you enter the second trimester, the foetus will have developed within the womb considerably.
+The chances of miscarriage reduce in the second trimester.
 At the same time, many women tend to regain their initial strength and feel rejuvenated.
-Opting for cycling around this time is great for you.
+Opting for cycling around this time can prove to be beneficial.
 It helps keep your weight in check and relieve any aches or pains by giving your muscles and joints the exercise they need.
-Still, being vigilant and straying away from overdoing the cycling works to your benefit.
+But be vigil and don’t tire yourself out!

 3. In Third Trimester

 Around the third trimester, the belly starts becoming more prominent and your usual movements might get a tad restricted at times.
-This could pose problems in cycling since the bar tends to come in between or leave you gasping for breath if you cycle uphill for long.
+This could pose problems in cycling since the bar tends to come in between or leave you gasping for breath if you cycle for long.
 Try using a cycle that has low bars and even a wide seat that helps you if you have haemorrhoids.
-Also, cycle on flat roads instead of going uphill and restrict your timings without tiring yourself.
+Also, cycle on flat roads instead of going uphill.

 No matter at what stage of pregnancy you are, as important as exercise is, it is also necessary to be aware of certain precautions that need to be undertaken if you are going to opt for cycling as your go-to exercise method.

-- This is not a contest.
-You are not participating in a triathlon or the Grand Tour.
+- Wear a helmet when cycling and do not cycle for long.
 Avoid pushing yourself to cycle if you are not feeling like it.
 As you proceed ahead in pregnancy, your capacity to breathe and energy will take a hit.
-Don’t overdo it with your exercising for it could affect the baby.
+Don’t overdo it with your exercising for it could affect your baby’s health.

 - Support your back throughout the exercise.
 The shift in weight due to the increased belly, combined with the posture required for cycling, could take a toll on your back.
 Choose bikes that can be cycled by sitting upright instead of bending down, and complement your cycling with yoga that takes care of the lower back.